-No one should have to worry about an impaired driver causing a serious or fatal crash when driving on the I-5 or I-15, or on any other street in San Diego County.
-However, driver impairment happens much more often than it should, and it can lead to accidents in which North County residents suffer debilitating and life-threatening injuries.
+No one should have to worry about an impaired driver causing a serious or fatal crash when driving on the I-5 or I-15, or on any other street in the San Diego area.
+However, driver impairment happens much more often than it should, as our San Diego car accident lawyers have seen, and it can lead to accidents in which North County residents suffer debilitating and life-threatening injuries.
 According to a fact sheet from the U.S. Centers for Disease Control and Prevention (CDC), there were 10,327 deaths in the state of California due to impaired driving between 2003 and 2012.
 The majority of the individuals who suffered fatal injuries in impaired driving collisions were between the ages of 21 and 34.
 While California has a slightly lower percentage than the national average of adults who report driving after drinking too much (1.8% in California compared with a national average of 1.9%), impaired driving remains a serious matter throughout the state.

 - In 2015 alone, alcohol-impaired accident fatalities accounted for 29% of all traffic-related deaths in the country;

 - 16% of all traffic collisions resulting in the death of a child between the ages of 0 and 14 involved a driver impaired by alcohol;

 - 1.1 million drivers were arrested for driving under the influence of alcohol in 2015, but the CDC reports that the arrest figure represents 1% of the approximately 111 million self-reported incidents of drunk driving;

 - Drug-impaired driving (including both legal prescription drugs and illegal drugs) accidents account for about 16% of all car accidents;

 - Approximately 13% of drivers have marijuana in their systems at any given point in the nighttime or on the weekend; and

 - Marijuana may increase the risk of a traffic collision by about 25%.